gitkado/microservice_tracing/README.md

 ### TODO

-- Logging format with trace ID
+- Fix to Log format key name
 - Add span log in app.py
 - Add the second of application container to docker-compose.yml